 The keyboard has five programmable macro keys.
 The keys can be easily assigned by use of the ROCCAT Swarm software, which can also be used to further customise things like key bindings and illumination.
-I was a bit worried about how responsive they'd be due to being membrane and macros often being needed on the moment they're pressed, but ROCCAT tackled this worry in an amusing yet practical manner: by sinking the macro keys deeper into the keyboard so they have less distance to go before registering as a press.
+I was a bit worried membrane and macros often being needed on the moment they're pressed, but ROCCAT tackled this worry in an amusing yet practical manner: by sinking the macro keys deeper into the keyboard so they have less distance to go before registering as a press.
 To test the macro keys themselves, I made one for the 'struggle' function for when you're on the hook in Dead By Daylight that repeatedly 'pressed' the spacebar with a delay of 0.05 seconds and continued for as long as it was held down.
 The longest amount of time you can 'struggle' for before dying is 44 seconds, and the macro managed to hit this almost every time (with the almost being down to human error of pressing too early/late).